 “I was attracted, even as a youngster, by infectious diseases and cancer,” recalls Alex Matter, M.D.

 That young boy would pursue these passions and, in adulthood, emerge as a leading global authority in the disease field.
-Until recently the CEO of the Agency for Science, Technology and Research, or A*STAR, and now a senior fellow there, the Swiss-born and Singapore-based Matter is the scientist most directly responsible for the development of Gleevec, the first drug specifically targeting a molecular lesion in cancer.
+Now the CEO of the Agency for Science, Technology and Research, or A*STAR, the Swiss-born and Singapore-based Matter is the scientist most directly responsible for the development of Gleevec, the first drug specifically targeting a molecular lesion in cancer.

 Gleevec, also known as Glivec, is the brand name of imatinib mesylate, a drug that revolutionized the treatment of Philadelphia chromosome positive chronic myeloid leukemia and acute lymphocytic leukemia (abbreviated as Ph+ CML and Ph+ ALL, respectively).
 The Philadelphia chromosome is an abnormality of chromosome 22 in which part of chromosome 9 is transferred to it.
 The changed chromosome 22 is called the Philadelphia chromosome, and bone marrow cells that contain it are often found in Ph+ CML and Ph+ ALL.

 The Philadelphia chromosome is the most frequent karyotypic aberration in adults with acute lymphocytic leukemia, occurring in up to 30% of adult patients with ALL overall.
 Nearly 90% of all CML cases are Ph+.
 Prior to Gleevec, both required chemotherapy and bone marrow transplants.
 Though even then, that treatment regimen had dismal survival rates, hovering around 20% in even the best of cases.